meher12/spring-apache-kafka-bootcamp/README.md

 ## Getting Started

-To start learning with the **Java Spring & Apache Kafka Bootcamp**, clone or download this repository to your local machine.
+To start learning with the **Java Spring & Apache Kafka Bootcamp - From Fundamentals to Advanced**, clone or download this repository to your local machine.
 Follow the instructions provided in the individual modules and projects to progress through the bootcamp.
 Feel free to reach out if you have any questions or need assistance.

 Let's embark on this learning journey together and become proficient in Java Spring and Apache Kafka!